New & Cult Australian Films in the Heart of Central London

 The 2026 London Australian Film Festival draws to a close with the UK Premiere of ALPHABET LANE, the wonderful debut feature from writer-director James Litchfield, this year’s winner of LAFF’s Cris Jones Debut Director Prize.

-This darkly funny thriller follows Anna and Jack, a young couple who's recent move to the country is not meeting expectation.
+This darkly funny thriller follows Anna and Jack, a young couple whose innocent joke soon threatens to engulf their relationship.

 “Alphabet Lane blends genres as well as emotional registers, always with a gentle twang – sometimes quietly uplifting, sometimes quietly unsettling, and always with an undercurrent of melancholy.” - Luke Buckmaster, The Guardian